 Students in the course MPP 215: Projects in Jazz Performance, led by Angelica Sanchez, present a final recital.
 In this jazz studies course, students use jazz performance as a vehicle for creating themed compositions in various jazz idiom styles.

 Free; onsite registration required.
 Please arrive early to register.
-In accordance with Princeton University policy, masks and COVID-19 vaccination will be enforced.

 About the Artist: